jswelling/CMU-MS-DAS-Vis-S24/docs/my_notes_body.md

 To Do (3):
 * Add a 'zoom in' before the marching squares slides, showing one square in the grid for context.
+* Clarify the snow depth map step of the Maps exercise to say that the merge needs to be done in a way that preserves the records for which the snow depth location has no matching city information in the cities data.
+Otherwise there is nothing for the geolocator step to do!